 - Home improvements such as adding an electrical outlet or removing old cable or wiring

 The good news is that drywall ceilings and walls are usually fairly easy to repair, and when the job is done properly and painted with skill, the damage will disappear.
-This drywall repair guide covers these topics:

 Understanding how to repair a hole or crack within your drywall is very useful, but you what are your options?
 Your two options are to make a localized repair of the damage or to replace the entire sheet of drywall.
 Each has its pros and cons:

 Local repair: This is the standard technique for damage to a small to medium-sized area.
 There’s less mess with a local repair.
 Small holes require only spackling, no additional drywall.
 If drywall is needed, a piece of scrap material might be large enough for the purpose, saving you some money.
 The caution regarding local repair is that any large piece must be fastened to a stud or other suitable bracket for stability, and inserting and securing the mounting material can be difficult.

 Full-sheet repair: This is the simplest ways to repair large holes in drywall.
 The sheet is removed from the studs and a new piece of drywall is screwed in place.
 The joints are taped, mudded and sanded, resulting in a clean repair that might blend better with the rest of the wall than a small patch.